Leadership Scholars Fund

 - one is designated specifically for a pediatrician, and

-- one is designated for applicants from the southeastern US.
+- one is designated for an applicant from the southeastern US.

 - Applicants must be AAHPM members.